InstituteforDiseaseModeling/idmtools/examples/singularitybuild_workitem/covasim/README.md

 The snakefile demonstrated how to build a simple workflow.
 Here we are just executing a series of experiments when our base image changes.

+We start the file with the rule `all`.
+Here we list all the files that must exist when we expect everything to be done.

+We then define a list of rules that actually do the work.
+For these rules, we specify the inputs, output, and the command.
+Snakemake will determine the execution order by building a directed acyclic graph(DAG) using of the work using the input and outputs to determine execution order.
+It then executes those items.
+Snakemake also support change detection my checksums the inputs.
+Any inputs that have changed will cause a job to be re-ran.

 Development Scripts